 Mathematicians point out that 13 is not so unlucky, but it earned all its bad name as it is an odd number and a prime number.
 It is 13’s bad luck that it follows the ‘perfect number‘ 12.
 Many believe that 12 is ‘perfect’ as it counts to a dozen, there are 12 months in an year, a day consists of two 12-hour cycles etc. The extend of ‘Triskaidekaphobia’ in the US is so high that more than 80 percent of high-rise buildings do not have a thirteenth floor, and the vast majority of hotels, hospitals and airports avoid using the number for rooms and gates as well.

 The number 13 may be lucky or unlucky, but one cannot blame the number for it and will always follow number 12 and precede number 14.

 PS.
 Now I do not have the above licence plate.
 The Government of Ontario, in recognition of my service with the Indian Army has given me a new plate.
-My gratitude to them for honouring a Veteran from another county, where even the soldiers are least cared for.
+My gratitude to Canada for honouring a Veteran from another county.